lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 * the list of deleted spells can be found in `beastmaster_spellbook.2da`.
 * the proficiencies can be found in `beastmaster_proficiencies.2da`.
 * the abilities can be found in `beastmaster_abilities.2da`.

-## C. Cleric + Ranger multiclass.

-For Cleric + Ranger multiclasses, some changes have to be made to accomodate the spellcasting changes, including the removal of every druid spell from level 5 and above.

-note(s): implementation note:
-* we crawl through `spell.ids` and grab the references of non-deprecated priest spells, druid-exclusive and between levels 5 and 7.
-Tested against SR, this seems to work, although there are a few spurious entries.